crabclawisland/FP3/README.md

 # FP3: Team Declaration
 DUE April 2, 2015 Wednesday (2015-04-02)

-##Project Title
+##Graphical Presentation of Information using Racket & It’s Libraries

-##A Team Name
+##Team Lapsus

-##Team Members
+###Team Members
 * Merve Tuccar (mervetuccar @github)
 * Alex Nevers (crabclawisland @github)

 ##Project Concept
-* Incorporate slideshow w/ pictures, icons, and possibly sound?
+* Build a Slideshow Presentation utilizing Racket’s Pict and Icon libraries, possibly also using Rsound and Gui.
-* Creating a presentation using Racket slideshow (on a certain topic, or the describing project in it) using sound and picture libraries?
+* Create a graphically clean and well designed slideshow, while also being informative.
-* Topic of slideshow still undecided. could be humorous, informative, about racket itself, etc.
+* Slideshow will be on Cyberdyne’s new military-grade AI, Skynet.

 ##Libraries You Plan to Use
 * Slideshow
 * Pict
-* Rsound, possibly
+* Rsound (?)
-* GUI?
+* GUI (?)